SamZob/Code-Snippet-Generator/README.md

     ollama serve

-Visit http://localhost:YOUR_SPECIFIED_PORT to confirm it's running.
+Visit http://localhost:11434 (default) to confirm it's running.

 ## Running the Application with Docker